 This is a sample of the finished, chilled smoked sausage.
 Casings were acceptably tender, texture was good and flavor was great.

 Even though other linked sausages, other than Polish, were fairly fine ground, they still become somewhat dry when oven cooked at anything above very low temperatures.
 Fine ground patties from bulk were very good when fried up at high heat.
 This sow’s meat seems to want to be cooked either hot and fast or low and slow in order to achieve good palatability characteristics.
 However, hot and fast is not an option with the Polish due to the coarse chunks of lean that need to be tenderized by moist-heat cookery.
-Another option with the fine ground links is to strip the meat from casings; either before cooking to use as bulk or after fast cooking since casings may remain tough.
+Another option with the fine ground links is to strip the meat from casings; either before cooking to use as bulk or after fast cooking – since casings may then remain tough.

 Any input to help us make improvements on this type of home processing would be greatly appreciated.